Frequently Asked Questions about Eye Allergies

-Do Seasonal Allergies Affect My Eyes?
+How Do Allergies Affect the Eyes?

-How Can an Eye Doctor Help?
+How Can an Eye Doctor Address Allergy Issues?

 Any eye doctor on our team can diagnose and treat eye allergies as well as annoying symptoms such as dry eyes and red eye issues.
 For instance, tiny bumps on the inner surfaces of the eyelids can help to confirm a case of allergic conjunctivitis as opposed to an infection or other lookalike eye problem.
 If you can't figure out what your eyes are allergic to, we can refer you to an allergist for additional tests.